UPDATED January 30 2020

-Just because you are healthy and determined to keep your weight in check, doesn’t mean you can’t have a Super Bowl party!
+It’s Super Bowl party time!
 I personally love this event and…I don’t even understand football (HAHA I am so French!!).

-It’s such a fun gathering and keeping it nutritious really is so easy!
-I have blogged about it before and there is no reason not to share that with you again this year, because that’s exactly what I am going to be using as my source of inspiration this year too!
+It’s such a fun gathering with friends and, believe me, keeping it nutritious is really easy!
+I have blogged about it before and there is no reason not to share this with you again this year, because that’s exactly what I am going to be using as my source of inspiration this year too!

-You know FOR A FACT, that I will be dancing to Justin Timberlake’s “Can’t stop the Feeling” at half-time, so let’s promise one another to get up together at that very moment and start dancing in our living room!
+You know FOR A FACT, that I will be dancing to Jlo and Shakira at half-time!
+Mind you, I fractured my ankle 3 weeks ago, running, and I am in a big tall ugly orthopedic boot.
+STILL, I WILL BE DANCING!….
+So let’s promise one another to get up together at that very moment and start dancing in our living room!
 Are you with me?
 I’d love for you to send me video clips of you dancing and grooving to the music!

 Anyway, I digress…back to my original post: